 Those selected as Pasteur Fellows receive competitive stipend and full tuition for the duration of doctoral studies that are expected to be completed in four years.
-This use-inspired research track for doctoral studies in science and engineering disciplines is a unique, student-centered program, developed with support from the National Science Foundation’s Innovation in Graduate Education project at Lehigh University.The aims of the P3 program go beyond those of prestigious NSF Graduate Research Fellowship program.
+This use-inspired research track for doctoral studies in science and engineering disciplines is a unique, student-centered program, developed with support from the National Science Foundation’s Innovation in Graduate Education project at Lehigh University.

-Features of the P3 program include:
+Benefits of the P3 Fellowship include:

 - A one to two semester company residency is required to ensure use-inspired, industrial perspective as well as the rigor of a high caliber doctoral degree.

 - In addition to meeting Departmental requirements, the Fellow is required to take modular, graduate-level professional development courses, co-taught by faculty and industry researchers.
 The topics may include team and project based learning, Intellectual Property (IP) constraints, economic considerations and the global marketplace, ethical considerations, diversity and cultural sensitivity, technical oral and written communication skills, and techniques to develop personal creativity and innovation.